Do you feature videos that you’ve created yourself on a personal or company blog?

 If you don’t already have a YouTube account I recommend that you open one and start uploading your videos right away in order to take advantage of them!

-And here’s a little secret: If you currently use Gmail or any other Google service, you already have a YouTube account ready and waiting for you to use.
+Note: If you currently use Gmail or any other Google service, you already have a YouTube account ready and waiting for you to use it.
 Just head over to YouTube.com and sign in with your Google login credentials.

-Bonus tip #1: This post explains how to enable Two-Factor Authentication on your WordPress blog to prevent it from being taken over by hackers.
+Bonus tip: This post explains how to enable Two-Factor Authentication on your WordPress blog to prevent it from being taken over by hackers.